raygun101/MarkupKit/README.md

 These methods may also be called by application code to translate MarkupKit-encoded color and font values to `UIColor` and `UIFont` instances, respectively.

 See _LMViewBuilder.h_ for more information.

+### Property Templates
+Finally, `LMViewBuilder` provides the following method, which provides programmatic access to property templates:

+    + (NSDictionary<NSString *, NSDictionary<NSString *, id> *> *)templatesWithName:(NSString *)name
+        traitCollection:(UITraitCollection *)traitCollection;

+Any size class-specific properties are resolved by the method before the dictionary is returned.

+When used in conjunction with the `applyMarkupPropertyValues:` method added to `NSObject`, `templatesWithName:traitCollection:` enables an application to easily manage the appearance of user interface elements that are created by the UIKit framework, such as the navigation bar of a navigation controller.
+For example:

+    override func viewDidLoad() {
+        super.viewDidLoad()

+        navigationController?.navigationBar.applyMarkupPropertyValues(LMViewBuilder.templates(withName: "ViewController",
+            traitCollection: traitCollection)["navigationBar"]!)
+    }

+If _ViewController.json_ is defined as follows, the preceding code would produce a "black"-style navigation bar with white text and a dark gray bar tint color:

+    "navigationBar": {
+        "barStyle": "black",
+        "tintColor": "#ffffff",
+        "barTintColor": "#444444"
+    }

 ## LMTableView and LMTableViewCell
 The `LMTableView` and `LMTableViewCell` classes facilitate the declaration of table view content in markup. `LMTableView` is a subclass of `UITableView` that acts as its own data source and delegate, serving cells from a statically defined collection of table view sections.
 An `LMTableView` instance is configured to use self-sizing cells by default, allowing it to be used as a general-purpose layout device.